ThomasQi3141/BUFF-Price-Drop-Alert-Script/README.md

 ### Troubleshooting: <br>
 **SMTP Errors:** These errors are mainly caused by your email service provider (for the email address that sends the automated emails). <a href="https://stackoverflow.com/questions/38602682/smtplib-smtpauthenticationerror-535-5-7-3-authentication-unsuccessful">This thread</a> may be helpful.
+**Note:** The web scraper script can be found in the script folder.